 Future Teaching Scholars

 Exceptional maths or physics A-level students who are starting university in 2017 have the option of this new six-year route.
 School experience, support and a £15,000 grant are all available through the Future Teaching Scholars programme.

-Teach First is a charity (England and Wales) who aim to address educational disadvantages by training exceptional teachers to teach in challenging schools.
-Applicants need to have 300 UCAS points and a 2:1 or above, but there is some flexibility with this.
-The two-year scheme offers a Leadership Development Programme and management skills training for well-qualified graduates.
-Both primary and secondary trainees gain a Postgraduate Diploma in Education PGDE, (double the credits of a PGCE) with QTS during this two-year period, while working in the classroom and earning a salary.
+Teach First is a charity that aims to address educational disadvantages by training teachers to work in schools in low-income communities across England and Wales.
+Applicants need to have a 2:1 or above.
+The two-year scheme is the Leadership Development Programme, which offers teaching and leadership training.
+Both primary and secondary trainees gain a fully-funded Postgraduate Diploma in Education and Leadership, worth double the credits of a PGCE.
+It offers QTS during this two-year period, while participants work in the classroom and earn a salary.